 The holders of a majority in principal amount of the outstanding Equipment Notes, by notice to the Mortgagee, may on behalf of all the holders waive any existing default and its consequences under the Indenture, except a default in the payment of the principal of, or Premium, Break Amount or interest on, any such Equipment Notes or a default in respect of any covenant or provision of the Indenture that cannot be modified or amended without the consent of each holder of Equipment Notes.
-(Indenture, Section 5.06) See "Description of the Intercreditor Agreement-Voting of Equipment Notes" regarding the persons entitled to direct the vote of Equipment Notes.
+(Indenture, Section 5.06) See "Description of the Intercreditor Agreement-Voting of Equipment Notes."